 Fortunately, help is available for babies and adults.
 There are number of diaper banks across the country providing products and supplies for people who cannot afford to purchase needed absorbent incontinence products due to financial difficulties.

 Most diaper banks collect products by partnering with organizations and individuals as well as through monetary donations.
 According to The Simon Foundation for Continence, diaper banks make sure donations are delivered to those most in need.
-By calling 2-1-1, individuals should be able to find resources in their areas, including cloth and/or reusable diapers.
+By calling 2-1-1, individuals should be able to find resources in their area, including cloth and/or reusable diapers.

-Supporting the Adult Care Essentials Program, NorthShore is providing adult diapers and other needed products to veterans and seniors managing incontinence.
-NorthShore donated cases of the company’s top-selling Supreme Lite Briefs as well as made a monetary donation to Jake's Diapers.
+Supporting the Adult Care Essentials Program for Jake's Diapers, NorthShore is providing adult diapers and other needed products to veterans and seniors managing incontinence.
 According to Bowers, Jake's Diapers has distributed nearly 200,000 incontinence donations since the beginning of COVID-19.

 "Solving diaper needs is essential for people to live clean, healthy and active lives as well as creates a sense of dignity for those we serve," says Bowers.

 Raising Awareness & Making a Difference

 If you or someone you care for has incontinence supplies they no longer need, consider donating them.
-There are many places that will take unopened packages of adult diapers, pads, liners and absorbent underwear.
+There are many places that will take unopened packages of adult diapers, protective underwear, pads and liners.
 These include many local senior centers, community centers, diaper banks and other organizations mentioned in this article.

 There are millions of families and adults who need and can use incontinence products.
-Consider donating today and helping individuals get basic products such as diapers so they can live clean, healthy, fulfilling lives.
+Consider donating today and helping individuals and families get basic products such as diapers so they can live clean, healthy, fulfilling lives.